CEG4350/CEG6350 - Operating Systems

 There will be assignments to be returned on the specified date, one in class midterm, and one final exam.
 The grade will be determined as stated earlier.

 Assignments are designed to help you learn the course concepts and are the primary course "homework".
 I intend to give two assignments weighed equally.
-For solving the loboratory problems, you may use the computers in the OSIS lab (RC 429).
-An account for you to log in will be provided.
+For solving the loboratory problems, you can use any Linux-based computer you have access to.
+You may be able to use the Windows Subsystem for Linux.
 Late submissions will get a 10% deduction for each day it is late.
 After being three days late, the submission will no longer be excepted.
 Corrupt files or other computer problems will not be considered a sufficient excuse to extend a deadline.
 It is your responsibility to back-up your work.
 I strongly suggest that you save your work to multiple locations/media to aid in the recovery of corrupt files.

 Office HoursOffice hours are as listed above or by appointment.
 If you are unable to come to the posted office hours, contact me and we can arrange to meet.
 There is no reason why anyone should be unable to see me if they need to.